Players are being misread.

 After purchase, the academy receives a registration link to forward to staff.
 Each staff member creates their own individual account, has their own login, and builds their own progress record and certificate.
 The purchasing admin gets a view of who has registered, how far they have got, and who has completed and been certified.

 Team Pack purchases come with 12 months access from the date of enrolment.
-The Annual Academy Licence runs for 12 months from the date of purchase for the whole organisation, and renews annually.
+The Annual Academy Licence runs for 12 months from the date of purchase for the whole organisation.
+Renewal isn't automatic — there's no card or payment mandate held on file, so nothing renews without you saying yes.
+Before the 12 months is up we'll get in touch to arrange the next year at the loyalty rate if you want to continue, and if you don't, access simply lapses with nothing owed.
 Individual Per User access (£89/person) also runs for 12 months — email support@withinu.net to arrange.

 No. The course is explicit about staff not diagnosing.
 It trains staff to observe patterns, make practical adjustments, document what was tried, and refer or escalate appropriately when a concern needs specialist input.